This article will examine the breastfeeding vs formula debate and share why fed is best.

 Best Formula for Breastfed Babies

 Picking the best baby formula is a big decision.
 Most parents will stick with the formula that the hospital provided or recommended by their hospital.
 In many cases, this going to be some version of Similac or Enfamil.
-The popular choices at the moment are Similac Pro-Advanced or Enfamil Neuro Pro.
+The popular choices at the moment are Similac Pro-Advance or Enfamil Neuro Pro.
 As long as your baby is gaining weight, isn’t terribly irritable/gassy, and is meeting developmental milestones, you can continue using what they started on.
 It’s generally recommended to avoid switching your babies formula frequently as each change requires some acclamation from your babies digestive tract, which may be uncomfortable for them.

 Both of these formulas are advertised as “closest to breast milk.”
 They are cow’s milk and are a good starting point.
 If your baby experiences gas, diarrhea or other issues with either of these products, you should discuss options with your child’s primary care provider.
-For example, if your child has excessive diarrhea and bloating, they may have a milk protein sensitivity and your doctor may recommend a formula that is more broken down such as Similac Alimentum.
+For example, if your child has excessive diarrhea and bloating, they may have a milk protein sensitivity and your doctor may recommend a formula that is more broken down such as Similac Alimentium.
 The cost of this formula is considerably higher.
 For example, the 19.08 cans of Similac Alimentum is around $40 for a cost of $2.02 per powered ounce.
 Similac Pro-Advanced is around $36 for a cost of $1.17 per powered ounce.
 It also goes on sale far less often and can be more difficult to locate in a store.
 If you think your baby may have a sensitivity, your baby’s pediatrician can perform a hemoccult on a stool sample to confirm.
 They will then to determine if a formula switch it’s right for your child.

 Learn More Infant Feeding Options at the Fed is Best Foundation